Surfing in Cornwall

 Look further down for information on surf shops, weather and surf reports, and local surf schools.

 - PORTHCOTHAN – a long walk down at low tide provides the best conditions here.
 Can be a bit less powerful than some of the other major breaks (thank goodness!).
-Lifeguards are here in the summer, although there is no board or wetsuit rental.
+Lifeguards are here in the summer, and equipment can be hired at Porthcothan Bay Stores.

 - TREYARNON – only really works at mid-high tide for regular surfers, although the experts catch a reef break at low tide in occasional conditions.
 Strong rip on the south side of the beach, but generally Treyarnon is a little more protected than its neighbour Constantine.
 If it’s too big but holding up in a bit of an offshore wind at Constantine, perhaps try Treyarnon.
 Some rental in the car park – but mainly head up to see Des at Constantine Bay Surf Store.